 In 2021, we took advantage of reduced COVID restrictions to begin refocusing our TAP-INTO programme onto international collaboration.
 A new round of 12 grants followed on thematically from INTO Online 2021, with awards made where INTO members were inspired by on another's work.

-We awarded grants of £17,482 to 12 organisations over the year.
 From South Australia to Singapore, Syria to Saint Helena, we were able to support our member organisations in the achievement of their objectives.